mcosovic/JuliaGrid.jl/docs/src/powerSystem/model.md

 ## [Branch Group](@id branchGroup)

 The `branch` group is divided into four subgroups: `layout`, `parameter`, `voltage`, and `rating`.
-Each of the subgroups contains datasets that define features of the branches.
+Each of the subgroups contains datasets that define the features of the branches.

 | Subgroup  | Dataset            | Description                                                            | Unit      | Type            |
 |:----------|:-------------------|:-----------------------------------------------------------------------|:----------|:----------------|